m-butterfield/django_webassembly/README.md

 It means you can host a Django application using only static files, like the example linked above using Github Pages.
 Of course, there's no shared database, just a local SQLite db that lives in your browser.
-Perhaps that could also be staticly hosted and shared somewhere 🤷‍♂️.
+Perhaps that could also be staticly hosted and shared somewhere...
-A more immediate practical use could be to make a Django app work offline, sending updates back to the server when the connection is restored.
+A more practical use case could be to make a Django app work offline, sending updates back to the server when the connection is restored.

 ### How does this work?